By-Laws of Staff Council

 ARTICLE III - Meetings, Voting, Executive Committee Membership Eligibility

-Staff Council shall hold regular on-campus meetings at least eight (8) times per year.
-The Annual Election Meeting will be held every May.
-The President of the Staff Council shall send members an e-mail with the time, place, and agenda for each meeting at least one (1) week prior to the scheduled date.
-Those members present at Staff Council shall constitute a quorum for any meeting.
+The President of the Staff Council shall send members an email with the time, place, and agenda for each meeting at least one (1) week prior to the scheduled date.
+The President and Vice-President shall alternate responsibility for creating the agenda for monthly meetings with the help of the Executive Committee and input from Staff Council members.Those members present at Staff Council shall constitute a quorum for any meeting.
 All staff and Champlain College community members are welcome to attend meetings.

 The President may call special meetings at their discretion.
-An e-mail notice announcing the meeting should be sent at least one (1) week before it is held.
+An email notice announcing the meeting should be sent at least one (1) week before it is held.
 Additionally, at the written request of two (2) members of the Executive Committee or five (5) members of the Staff Council, the President may call a special meeting.
 Only requested issues shall be addressed at special meetings.

-Voting members of the Staff Council include all full-time and part-time staff.
+Voting members of Staff Council include all full-time and part-time staff.
 The President of the College, the Provost, and any member of the President's Leadership Team are ineligible to vote, hold Executive Committee positions, and participate in the executive session of Staff Council.

 The conduct of meetings shall be guided roughly by Robert's Rules of Order when voting.
 All voting will be by Google Form Ballot or in person.
 All voting members are allowed only one vote.
 The Communication and Engagement Committee distributes ballots to all members at least one (1) week prior to the meeting.
 The Order of Business shall be at the discretion of the Executive Committee.
 At the written request of a member of the Staff Council, the Executive Committee shall consider placing an item on the agenda.
 There may be times during which Staff Council enters the executive session.
 An executive session is defined as "any meeting of a deliberative assembly or a portion of a meeting, at which the proceedings are secret" (Robert's Rules 1990, 9th ed., Page 95).
 The Staff Council may enter executive session through one of the following means: